 - No backpacking.
 Set a time limit for how long after something happens that it can be discussed (like two weeks).
 If you don’t bring up the frustration within that time limit, you have to let it go.
 You can’t fester or stew on a frustration.
 Also, if you’ve already discussed something, you can’t bring it up again.
 The reason it’s called backpacking is because it’s like people carry around another person’s wrongs in a backpack and pull every wrong out of the bag when there is a disagreement.
 Don’t backpack, it isn’t fair.

-- Often times, the person who is messier than the other doesn’t care one bit if his or her living arrangement is disorderly or orderly.
+- Often times, the person who is messier doesn’t care one bit if the living arrangement is disorderly or orderly.
 When this is the case, and if you’re the one who prefers a more orderly home, prepare to take on full responsibility for cleaning up after the other person.
 Happily do the work because you’re the one who gets the sense of joy from an organized space.
 If a pair of shoes in the middle of the living room floor annoys you, just move the shoes to a location that doesn’t annoy you.
 The five seconds it will take you to move the shoes are less than the time you will be angry over the shoes if you don’t move them.
 The children’s book Zen Shorts beautifully addresses this topic.